iamshreeram/uve/README.md

 python -c "import numpy; print(numpy.__version__)"
 ```

-### Future
+### Future enhancements
+1. Enable the activation of a new environment without requiring the deactivation of the currently active environment.
-1. Clone existing environment into new one
+2. Provide functionality to clone or copy an existing environment into a new one, facilitating easier environment management.